NHSWalesFHIR/NHSWales-fhir-psom-xlsform-to-fhir/README.md

 - `string_util.py`: Contains utility functions for string manipulation.
 - `xlsform_processor.py`: Processes XLSForm files and prepares them for conversion.
 - `xlsform_to_fsh_converter.py`: Converts the processed XLSForm data to FSH lines.
+- `Classes`: Folder with additional Python classes.
+    - `Fsh_questionnaire.py`: Converts XlsFormData into a FSH questionnaire.
+    - `Fsh_terminology.py`: Converts XlsFormData into FSH CodeSystems and ValueSets.
+    - `XLS_Form.py`: Reads, processed and stores the XLS_Form.
+This is the main object used to represent the XLS form.

 ## Dependencies
 This script depends on Python 3.x and on the requirements listed in `requirements.txt`.